matomo-org/component-network/README.md

 ## License

-The IP component is released under the [LGPL v3.0](http://choosealicense.com/licenses/lgpl-3.0/).
+The Network component is released under the [LGPL v3.0](http://choosealicense.com/licenses/lgpl-3.0/).